DBozhinovski/relatinator/README.md

 ### Training

-Before you can get related posts, you need to train the TF-IDF with your content.
+Before you can get related documents, you need to train the TF-IDF with your content.
 To that end, the library exposes a `train` function that takes an array of documents as input.
 A document is defined as an object with an `id` and `content` property:

 - `id` - a unique identifier for the document
 - `content` - the document's contents; These are expected to be a string.
 You can concatenate any metadata, descriptions, or anything else you might want to use for matching.